harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 1. In Microsoft Azure, go to the App registration **Overview** or **Managed Identity** page and make note of the **Application (client) ID** and **Directory (tenant) ID**.

-   The **Application (client) ID** is the application Id for the app registration you want to associated with your Harness connector.
+   The **Application (client) ID** is the application Id for the app registration you want to use the Harness connector.
 To access resources in your Azure subscription, you must assign the Azure App registration using this Application Id to a role in that subscription.
 For more information, go to the following Microsoft documentation:

    * [Quickstart: Register an app with the Azure Active Directory v1.0 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-add-azure-ad-app)
    * [Assign the application to a role](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-the-application-to-a-role)